In Exercises 3–8, find the critical value(s) and rejection region... | Channels for Pearson+

 Critical Value

-A critical value is a point on the scale of the test statistic that separates the region where the null hypothesis is rejected from the region where it is not rejected.
-In hypothesis testing, critical values are determined based on the significance level (alpha) and the distribution of the test statistic.
-For a right-tailed t-test, the critical value corresponds to the point where the cumulative probability equals 1 - alpha.
+A critical value is a threshold that determines the boundary for rejecting the null hypothesis in hypothesis testing.
+It is derived from the chosen significance level (alpha) and the distribution of the test statistic.
+For a left-tailed t-test, the critical value is the point below which the null hypothesis is rejected, indicating that the sample provides sufficient evidence against it.

 Recommended video: